AP VoteCast: Inflation, democracy drive demoralized voters

 People are also reading…

+Republicans are counting on voter dissatisfaction with inflation, crime and immigration to help them take control of both chambers of Congress.
+Biden and his fellow Democrats have argued that the U.S. middle class is poised for a renaissance because of their investments on infrastructure, computer chip production and clean energy projects.

+Voters for both parties consider inflation and the fate of democracy to be important.
+But Republicans were more likely to rank the economy as the top factor in their vote, while Democrats were more likely to prioritize the future of democracy.

-Since the 2018 election, voters have become increasingly demoralized as the country’s political divisions have hardened.
+Voters have become increasingly demoralized as the country’s political divisions have hardened.
 Roughly three-quarters say the country is headed in the wrong direction.
-That figure is higher than it was in VoteCast surveys of voters in 2018 and 2020.
+That figure is higher than it was in the VoteCast survey of voters in 2020, at the height of the coronavirus pandemic.

-Republicans are counting on voter dissatisfaction with inflation, crime and immigration to help them take control of both chambers of Congress.

-With deep doubts about the economy’s health because of inflation nearing 40-year highs, they’ve sought to frame the election as a referendum on Biden, saying that high prices flowed out of his $1.9 trillion in pandemic aid and resistance to providing more leases for oil drilling on federal land.
+Two years ago, the COVID-19 pandemic was considered the country’s top issue; now just 2% of voters name it the top priority as other issues have taken center stage.

+Biden's election was in part because of views that the pandemic was out of control under Trump's leadership, VoteCast showed.
+A majority of voters said they thought he “cares about people like them.”
+A smaller percentage of 2022 voters say that.

 VoteCast also shows the reversal was broadly unpopular.
 About 6 in 10 say they are angry or dissatisfied by it, while about 4 in 10 were pleased.
 And roughly 6 in 10 say they favor a law guaranteeing access to legal abortion nationwide.